Dr. Nadir Weibel, Ph.D.

 -Office Hours: By appointment

-I am an Assistant Research Professor in the Department of Computer Science and Engineering at UC San Diego, and a Research Health Science Specialist at the VA San Diego Health System.
+I am an Associate Research Professor in the Department of Computer Science and Engineering at UC San Diego, and a Research Health Science Specialist at the VA San Diego Health System.
 My work on Human-Centered Computing is situated at the intersection of computer science, cognitive science and the health sciences.
 I am a computer scientist who investigates tools, techniques and infrastructure supporting the deployment of innovative interactive multimodal and tangible devices in context, and an ethnographer using novel methods for studying and quantifying the cognitive consequences of the introduction of this technology in the everyday life.

 My main interests ranges from software engineering to human computer interaction, particularly focusing on mobile health, computer supported cooperative work, medical informatics, mobile and ubiquitous computing.

 In my current work I am developing theory and methods, designing and implementing prototypes, and evaluating the effectiveness of interactive multimodal physical-digital systems such as pen-based and touch-based devices, depth-cameras (e.g. Kinect), wearable and ubiquitous computing (e.g Google Glass), as well as mobile devices, to introduce them as a support for critical settings such as Healthcare.

 I am currently Co-Investigator on several funded research projects from the National Institute of Health (NIH), the National Science Foundation (NSF), the Center for AIDS Research (CFAR), and the Agency for Healthcare Research and Quality (AHRQ).
 My work is also funded by UC San Diego internal funding and the Moxie Foundation.